 Let’s begin by emphasizing that no half-hearted attempts at experimentation with technology will cut it.
 Select a Retailer app that can help you execute the below.
-Most importantly, make sure it tried and tested and that its users have a great experience.
+Most importantly, make sure it is tried and tested and that its users have a great experience.

 Salesmen are the key here.
 They will drive your initiative to recruit retailers to the new way of working by capitalising on years of trust with the retailers.

-Your friendly salesmen need to get all their outlets to start ordering what they want, when they want.
+Your friendly salesmen need to get all their outlets to start ordering what they want when they want.
 To do that, they need to ensure that all retailers are registered on the retailer app and then get mapped to a distributor who will fulfil all orders placed on the app quickly.

-Best practice: Companies have provided Sales Incentives between Rs 5 to Rs 50 per outlet onboarded for Retailer app depending on the category of products.
+Best practice: Companies have provided Sales Incentives between Rs 5 to Rs 50 per outlet onboarded for the Retailer app depending on the category of products.

 Distributors need to keep serving the retailers like clockwork.
 They need to ensure that product demand is met.
 We have seen that the SKUs ordered by retailers are different from what’s ordered when a salesman visits them.
-This means that distributors need to be agile to stock the right set of brands, the right volume and right SKUs.
+This means that distributors need to be agile to stock the right set of brands, the right volume and the right SKUs.

-If you’re looking for a last mile delivery partner, let us know.
+If you’re looking for a last-mile delivery partner, let us know.
 We can help.
-Write to us at email@example.com
+Write to us at firstname.lastname@example.org

 Click here to hear first hand a Retailers experience on the self-ordering app

-Now, you must be thinking that you’re offering retailers the flexibility to order what they want, when they want rather than waiting for the salesman.
+Now, you must be thinking that you’re offering retailers the flexibility to order what they want when they want rather than waiting for the salesman.

-So why won’t my retailers and just fall in love with the app and also thank me for it?
+So why won’t my retailers just fall in love with the app and also thank me for it?

-Change needs motivation even if change is good and remember that it’s you, YES YOU, who needs to give retailers that EXTRA MOTIVATION!
+Change needs motivation even if the change is good and remember that it’s you, YES YOU, who needs to give retailers that EXTRA MOTIVATION!

 Industry practices and their challenges: